 - (a) Hear all appeals that may be filed from any adverse decision or report issued by the Ethics Office, pursuant to this Article.
 Appeals must be filed within 14 days of receipt of the adverse decision.
 In no way shall the ability to appeal an adverse decision of the Ethics Office issued pursuant to this Article constitute the establishment of a property interest in any employee's employment with the City.
-Any such property interest shall only be established pursuant to Chapter 114. - (b) Subpoena; authority of Governing Board of the Ethics Office. - (1) Issuance, contents, service.
-Whenever the attendance of any witness may be required before the Governing Board of the Ethics Office to establish any fact in connection with any hearing which may be lawfully conducted by the Governing Board, the Governing Board is authorized to, by majority vote, issue a subpoena, directed to the witness, requiring the witness to personally be and appear at the time and place of the hearing conducted by the Board and to produce at that time and place any documentary evidence which, in the judgment of the Board, may be required.
+Any such property interest shall only be established pursuant to Chapter 114. - (b) Subpoena; authority of Ethics Board. - (1) Issuance, contents, service.
+Whenever the attendance of any witness may be required before the Ethics Board to establish any fact in connection with any hearing which may be lawfully conducted by the Board, the Board is authorized to, by majority vote, issue a subpoena, directed to the witness, requiring the witness to personally be and appear at the time and place of the hearing conducted by the Board and to produce at that time and place any documentary evidence which, in the judgment of the Board, may be required.
 Such witness shall remain in attendance at the hearing until excused therefrom.
 The subpoena shall be issued in the name of the city, shall be signed by the presiding member of the Board.
-Service of a hearing subpoena issued by the Board in accordance with this subsection shall be issued at least 24 hours before the time such witness is required to attend and shall continue in effect until the attendance of the witness. - (2) Penalty for violation.
+Service of a hearing subpoena issued by the Board in accordance with this subsection shall be issued at least 24 hours before the time such witness is required to attend and shall continue in effect until the attendance of the witness.

+- (2) Penalty for violation.
 If any person so summoned as set out in part (1) of subsection (b) of this section as a witness shall fail, neglect or refuse to attend the hearing or shall fail, neglect or refuse to produce any relevant documentary evidence or shall fail or refuse to take and subscribe to the required oath or affirmation or shall fail to answer any question lawfully propounded or shall fail to continue in attendance until excused by the Board, the person shall be cited to appear before the municipal court and, upon conviction, to punishment as provided in section 1-8. - (c) During all hearings before the Board, formal legal rules of evidence shall not be strictly applied.
 Evidence may be admitted if it is of a type commonly relied upon by reasonably prudent persons in the conduct of their affairs.
-The Board shall follow the Georgia rules of evidence regarding privileges.

-- (d) Any decisions of the Governing Board of the Office of the Ethics Office on an appeal filed in accordance with this section shall be either to affirm or overturn the decision of the Ethics Office; and shall be issued in writing by the member of the Board presiding over the hearing, shall be issued in writing within 15 days from the close of the evidence.
+The Board shall follow the Georgia rules of evidence regarding privileges. - (d) Any decisions of the Ethics Board on an appeal filed in accordance with this section shall be either to affirm or overturn the decision of the Ethics Office; and shall be issued in writing by the member of the Board presiding over the hearing, shall be issued in writing within 15 days from the close of the evidence.
 The Board shall use "the preponderance of the evidence" as the standard of proof for all decisions.
 The decision shall be transmitted to the parties or their representatives.
 The Board's decision shall be final, and there shall be no right to any additional administrative appeals. - (e) Final decisions of the Board against a party subject to an investigation may be appealed via a petition for review pursuant to the Superior and State Court Appellate Practice Act at OCGA Sec.
 5-3-1, et seq.

 Section 9-104.
-The Governing Board of the Ethics Office; appointments; terms.
+The Ethics Board; appointments; terms.